realm/realm-dart-samples/provider_shopper/README.md

 The [`catalog.dart`](https://github.com/realm/realm-dart-samples/blob/main/provider_shopper/lib/models/catalog.dart) contains the Realm sample code.

+## Realm Flutter SDK

+Realm Flutter package is published to [realm](https://pub.dev/packages/realm).

-# Environment
+## Environment

-* Flutter Mobile on Android and iOS
+* Realm Flutter supports the platforms iOS, Android, Windows, MacOS and Linux.

-* Flutter Desktop on Windows and MacOS
+* Flutter ^3.0.3 or newer
-* For Flutter Desktop environment setup check the guide [here](https://docs.flutter.dev/desktop)
+* For Flutter Desktop environment setup, see [Desktop support for Flutter](https://docs.flutter.dev/desktop).

-# Usage
+## Usage

-   * Start an Android Emulator, an iPhone Simulator or attach an Android device.
+* Start an Android Emulator, an iPhone Simulator, attach an Android device or setup [Flutter Desktop environment](https://docs.flutter.dev/desktop)

 * Run `flutter pub get` to get all packages

 * Run `flutter run` to run the application

    ##### The "Dart" name and logo and the "Flutter" name and logo are trademarks owned by Google.